lsu-ddem/digital-image/content/_index.en.md

 ---
-title: "Digital Image and Motion Picture Graphics"
+title: "Digital Image and Motion Graphics"
 ---

-# Digital Image and Motion Picture Graphics
+# Digital Image and Motion Graphics

 ## Course Description and Objectives